Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ### Sort

 If you want to allow sorting based on columns, you will have to add Filter annotations on Entity.
 Look at the [Book entity and its ApiFilter](https://github.com/Rebolon/php-sf-flex-webpack-encore-vuejs/blob/38d98658b5e9c2848fe6ad0187c24650225be508/src/Entity/Library/Book.php#L27) which allow to sort on id and title.
-Then you will be able to call the api loke this: http://localhost/api/books?order[id]=DESC
+Then you will be able to call the api like this: http://localhost/api/books?order[id]=DESC

 ### Filter